meelvin182/WebCrawler/README.md

 Only Lombok (for @Slf4j and @AllArgsConstructor),Jsoup and some test 3rd-party libraries are used.

-Also, this task would be mach more simplier to implement using Kotlin and Ktor (https://ktor.io/) basically because awesome coroutines in this language
+Also, this task would be mach more simplier to implement using Kotlin and Ktor (https://ktor.io/) basically because of awesome coroutines in this language

 ##How to use